binnes/WiFiMeshRaspberryPi/README.md

 - Optional WiFi USB dongle(s) if want to enable WiFi rather than Ethernet connectivity
 - DHT11 or DHT22 temperature and humidity sensor and an addressable RGB LED.
 Additional details about of these components are available in the [Additional Resources section](/additionalResources/README.md)
 - You should be able to setup a Raspberry Pi and get access to a command line on the Pi (help available in the [Additional Resouces section](/additionalResources/README.md))
+- You should be familiar with basic linux command line commands and be able to edit a text file on the command line.
+If you need help there is a section on the [raspberry pi site](https://www.raspberrypi.org/documentation/linux/usage/text-editors.md) and there are plenty of tutorials available with a quick web search.
+For new users, nano will be an easier option than vi and  remember **^x** means hold the control key then press x.
 - An IBM public Cloud account (the free, lite account is OK, if you have resources avaialble in the account to deploy an application)

 ## Outline